wong-hl/rustling_exercises/README.md

-This readme is the default from rustlings NOT my own work
+This readme is the default from rustlings is NOT my own work

+Note that, all readme's in this repo are from rustlings and are therefore, not my work.

 # Exercise to Book Chapter mapping